The International Trade Blog arrow Export Forms

 What Is a Bill of Lading: 3 Things You Need to Know | Shipping SolutionsAre you a new exporter looking for a primer on bills of lading?
 Or maybe you’re at the opposite end of the spectrum—a seasoned professional seeking a reference or training tool.

 Either way, this article is for you!
+At Shipping Solutions, we’ve been helping exporters simplify their export documentation, including bills of lading, for more than two decades.
 We’ll explain, in simple terms, three things you need to know about the bill of lading form.
 (And when you're finished, if there are other common export documents you want primers on, we have you covered here.)

 1. What Is the Definition of a Bill of Lading?